 requestIDs - This list in the optional params object shall contain one or more IDs of outstanding requests.
-If the params object and its child requestIDs list are not supplied, then all outstanding requests shall be canceled.
+If the params object and its child requestIDs list are not supplied, then all outstanding requests are expected to be canceled.

-The Cancel Response semantics shall be as defined in Table 8.3 and the syntax defined in the schema file cancel-response.json.
+The Cancel Response semantics are defined in Table 8.3 and the syntax shall be as defined in the schema file cancel-response.json.
 Additional semantic definitions, if any, follow the table.